 Three rōmaji systems

-In modern days, there are three rōmaji systems, which are Hepburn romanization, Kunrei-shiki romanization, and Nihon-shiki romanization.
-Among them, Hepburn romanization is the most frequently used.
-Since it can be a long explanation, let me introduce it in a brief way.
+In modern times, there are three rōmaji systems: Hepburn romanization, Kunrei-shiki romanization, and Nihon-shiki romanization.
+Among them, Hepburn romanization is the most widely used.
+Since it can be a long explanation, let me introduce it briefly.

-If you want to know the difference between the three systems, please check the Wikipedia page for the “Differences among romanizations” section: Romanization of Japanese
+If you want to know the difference between the three systems, please check the link below to go to the page for the “Differences among romanizations” section:

-Hepburn romanization comes from English phonology.
-Since it makes it easier for non-native speakers to learn the pronunciation, it is widely used nowadays.
-There is a Revised Hepburn system developed after the previous system.
-There are two main features as below.
+The Hepburn romanization comes from English phonology.
+Since it makes it easier for non-native speakers to learn pronunciation, it is widely used today.
+There is a Revised Hepburn system, which was developed after the previous system.
+There are two main features as shown below.

 ❶ Using a macron to present long vowels